felixongom/hot/README.md

 // if using php core without routing library
 ```
 ### exist()
 Checks if a paticular data exists. it returns boolean.
-Null, 0, empty and string returns false
+Null, 0 and empty string returns false
 ```php
 Hot\Data::exist('hello');
 ```